Juan Gelman: Biography

 Juan Gelman Burichson was born on 3 May 1930 in the Villa Crespo neighborhood of Buenos Aires to Jewish immigrants from Ukraine.
 As a boy, he read Russian and European literature widely under the tutelage of his brother Boris.

 His father, José Gelman, was a social revolutionary who participated in the Russian Revolution of 1905; he emigrated to Argentina, went back shortly after the October Revolution, and then returned to Argentina for good, disillusioned.

 Gelman learned to read when he was three years old and spent much of his childhood reading and playing soccer.
 He developed an interest in poetry at a very young age, influenced by his brother Boris, who read him several poems in Russian, a language the boy did not know.
 The experience of reading Fyodor Dostoevsky's Insulted and Humiliated (1861) at age eight made a profound impression on him.

 As a young man, he was a member of several notable literary groups and later became an important journalist.
 He also translated at the United Nations.
 He was always an ardent political activist.
 In 1975, he became involved with the Montoneros, though he later distanced himself from the group.
 After the 1976 Argentine coup, he was forced into exile.
 In 1976, his son Marcelo and his pregnant daughter-in-law, María Claudia, aged 20 and 19, were kidnapped from their home.
 They became two of the 30,000 desaparecidos, the people who were forcibly "disappeared" without a trace during the reign of the military junta.
 In 1990, Gelman was led to identify his son's remains (he had been executed and buried in a barrel filled with sand and cement).
 Years later, in 2000, he was able to trace his granddaughter, born in a backdoor hospital before María Claudia's murder and given to a pro-government family in Uruguay.
 The remains of María Claudia have not yet been recovered.

 During his long exile, Gelman lived in Europe until 1988, then in the United States and later in Mexico, with his wife, Argentine psychologist Mara La Madrid.

-In 1997, Gelman received the Argentine National Poetry Prize, in recognition of his life's work, and in 2007 the Cervantes Prize, the most important prize for Spanish-language writers.
-He also had a long and brilliant career as journalist, writing for the Argentine newspaper Pagina/12 until his death.
+In 1997, Gelman received the Argentine National Poetry Prize in recognition of his life's work.
+In 2007, he was awarded the Migues de Cervantes Prize; the prize is considered to be the most prestigious award bestowed on a Spanish-language writer.
+He also had a long career as a journalist, writing for the Argentine newspaper Pagina/12 until his death.

 Gelman included Uruguayan police officer Hugo Campos Hermida in a legal suit lodged in Spain for the "disappearance" of his daughter-in-law in Uruguay.